 According to our Panda Bond Methodology, for analyzing Foreign Issuers, we typically consider the credit opinion of S&P Global Ratings on that issuer and use such credit opinion as the starting point for S&P Global (China) Ratings' rating determination.
-Where the Foreign Issuer has a credit quality that's equivalent to or higher than BBB category credit quality as determined by S&P Global Ratings, S&P Global (China) Ratings may assign an issuer credit rating of AAA{spc}.
-When the Foreign Issuer's credit quality declines, S&P Global (China) Ratings' issuer credit rating will be adjusted down accordingly.
+Where the Foreign Issuer has a credit quality that's equivalent to or higher than BBB category credit quality as determined by S&P Global Ratings, S&P Global (China) Ratings' issuer credit rating will be adjusted down accordingly.
+Where the Foreign Issuer has a credit quality that's equivalent to B category credit quality as determined by S&P Global Ratings, S&P Global (China) Ratings' issuer credit rating will be adjusted down accordingly.
 Where the Foreign Issuer has a credit quality that's equivalent to B category credit quality as determined by S&P Global Ratings, S&P Global (China) Ratings may assign a similar view of credit quality that falls within B{spc} category.